Call for Participation

 - other areas of interest in identity and access management

-To capitalize on valuable community expertise shared via tutorials and hands-on instruction, submissions received for half- and full-day tutorials were considered by the Program Committee and a broad selection of tutorials (both full- and half-day) were selected.
+To capitalize on valuable community expertise shared via tutorials and hands-on instruction, submissions received for half- and full-day tutorials were considered by the Program Committee and a broad section of proposals (both full- and half-day) were selected.

 All proposals received will be reviewed by community experts and ranked against other submissions, both within the topic and across all topic areas.
 Those deemed of “high technical value/interest” will be alerted by mid-June.
-All tutorial sessions will be offered on Monday, October 15, 2018, with full-day and half-day tutorials commencing after 8:30 am and all tutorials concluding before 5:00 pm.
+All tutorial sessions will be offered on Monday, December 9, 2019, with full-day and half-day tutorials commencing after 8:30 am and all tutorials concluding before 5:00 pm.
+Registration fees will be assigned to each and will cover the cost of a mid-session break and lunch!

 See Technology Exchange Sponsorship for details.
 Please contact Taylor Kopocis, Internet2 Marketing and Communications Program Manager at firstname.lastname@example.org or 804.822.1986 to reserve your sponsorship or plan your organization’s entire annual participation at all Internet2 events.